United Charities of Cambridge

 - Submit applications through the Cambridgeshire Community Foundation online system

-- Ensure eligibility: organization must be a registered charity or non-profit working in Cambridge city and surrounding 5km
+- Ensure eligibility: organisation must be a registered charity or non-profit working in Cambridge city and surrounding 5km

 Note: The fund was oversubscribed from the very first round of applications.